mscdex/node-imap/README.md

 * _Box_ is an Object representing the currently open mailbox, and has the following properties:
     * **name** - A String containing the name of this mailbox.
+    * **validity** - A String containing a number that indicates whether the message IDs in this mailbox have changed or not.
+In other words, as long as this value does not change on future openings of this mailbox, any cached message IDs for this mailbox are still valid.
     * **permFlags** - An Array containing the flags that can be permanently added/removed to/from messages in this mailbox.
     * **messages** - An Object containing properties about message counts for this mailbox.
         * **total** - An Integer representing total number of messages in this mailbox.
         * **new** - An Integer representing the number of new (unread) messages in this mailbox.
 * _FetchResult_ is an Object representing the result of a message fetch, and has the following properties:
+    * **id** - An Integer that uniquely identifies this message (within its mailbox).
     * **flags** - An Array containing the flags currently set on this message.
     * **date** - A String containing the internal server date for the message (always represented in GMT?)
     * **headers** - An Object containing the headers of the message, **if headers were requested when calling fetch().** Note: The value of each property in the object is an Array containing the value(s) for that particular header name (in case of duplicate headers).